openhab/openhab-addons/bundles/org.openhab.binding.konnected/README.md

 A note about the Alarm Panel Pro.
 Zones 1-8 can be configured for any Channel-Types.
-Zones 9-12 can only be configured for the Switch-Pro type. (binary sensor) For More information see: https://help.konnected.io/support/solutions/articles/32000028978-alarm-panel-pro-inputs-and-outputs
+Zones 9-12, out1, alarm1 and out2/alarm2 can only be configured as an actuator.
+For More information see: https://help.konnected.io/support/solutions/articles/32000028978-alarm-panel-pro-inputs-and-outputs

 DSB1820 temperature probes.